 \subsection{Node Graphs of Material Pairs}

-\ To visualize whether any two materials from the CES EduPack Level 1 database \citep{ashby2008ces} are distinguishable, we generated a node-graph based on their $F_1$ scores where each node represents a material.
-The node-graph has the following characteristics: \begin{itemize} \item An edge between two material nodes represents that they are indistinguishable.
-Note $\Phi=0.9$. \item The radius of a material node is proportional to its thermal effusivity.
-So, metals with larger effusivities are represented by larger circles. \item CES Edupack divides all materials into four large categories such as metals/alloys, ceramics/glasses, polymers/elastomers, and composites/foams/natural.
+\ To visualize whether any two materials from the CES EduPack Level 1 database \cite{ashby2008ces} are distinguishable, we generated a node-graph based on their $F_1$ scores where each node represents a material.
+The node-graph has the following characteristics: \begin{itemize} \item An edge between two material nodes represent that they are indistinguishable.
+Note $\Phi=0.9$. \item The radius of a material node is proportional to its thermal effusivity. \item CES Edupack divides all materials into four large categories such as metals / alloys, ceramics / glasses, polymers / elastomers, and composites / foams / natural.
 A material node's color signifies which category the material belongs to. \item The thickness of the edge connecting two materials is inversely proportional to their $F_1$ score.
-This means that the thicker the edge, the more difficult it is to distinguish the material nodes that are at its ends. \item The relative position of the nodes has no relation with any physical property.
-It is purely for visualization purposes. \end{itemize}
+This means that the thicker the edge, the more difficult it is to distinguish the material nodes. \item The relative position of the nodes has no relation with any physical property. \end{itemize}

-Note, each material in the CES Edupack database \citep{ashby2008ces} has a range of thermal effusivity values that it can have.
-So, to calculate a single $F_1$ score for the range of effusivity values for a single material pair, we used the average $F_1$ score $\geq 0.9$.
-To find the average $F_1$ score, for example, for gold and silver, we find the average of $F_1$ scores for the binary classification between all possible combinations of gold effusivities and silver effusivities.
-In our case, the average $F_1$ score can be calculated based on the $F_1$ score matrix, as shown in Fig. \ref{fig:f1mat_0_50}, by taking the average of all $F_1$ scores within a rectangular area, bounded by effusivity values ($e1$) in the effusivity range of the first material (gold), and effusivity values ($e2$) in the effusivity range of the other (silver).
+Note, each material in the CES Edupack database \cite{ashby2008ces} has a range of thermal effusivity values that it can have.
+To find the average $F_1$ score for gold and silver for example, we find the average of $F_1$ scores for the binary classification between all possible combinations of gold effusivities and silver effusivities.
+In our case, the average $F_1$ score can be calculated based on the $F_1$ score matrix, as shown in Fig. \ref{fig:f1mat_0_50}.